fatipardo/PDBClean-0.0.2/README.md

 > jupyter notebook

-- Open notebook you want
+- Open any notebook you would like to run.
 - If Jupyter does not recognize the kernel, Select ‘PDBCleanV2’ from the drop down menu.